 Course objectives

 - To introduce you to some of the basic theory and practical techniques in artificial intelligence.

 - In particular, this course will teach you about:

-- Reactive systems;
+- Search

-- Search;
+- Logical reasoning

-- Knowledge representation;
+- Planning

-- Machine learning;
+- Learning

-- Planning; and
+- Perception

-- Software agents.
+- Handling uncertainty

 - You will also learn a bit about robotics.